-No serious safety concerns were reported in the trials.
-Anyone getting the vaccine, however, should be prepared for unpleasant side effects, including pain, redness and swelling at the site of injection, as well as fatigue, headache, chills and fever.
+People getting the vaccine should be prepared for irksome side effects, including pain, redness and swelling at the site of injection, as well as fatigue, headache, muscle pain, chills, joint pain and fever.

 Why does the vaccine need to be kept so cold?

 The extreme cold is necessary to keep the highly sensitive lipid-encapsulated RNA molecules from degrading.
 Logistically, this cold chain requirement poses an extra hurdle in distributing the vaccine, since many potential vaccination sites lack the appropriate ultracold freezers and may not have a ready source of dry ice.

 Pfizer has tried to mitigate some of these challenges by creating specialized “thermal shippers” for its vaccine that will maintain ultracold temperatures for up to 10 days if unopened and can store vials for as long as a month if refilled every five days with dry ice.